 For the lastest Scottish events check out our events page.

 A Mega event is just like Event Caches, but they are attended by 500+ people.
 Many of these larger events offer geocachers a day (or days) of planned activities.
 There are often several days of additional activities surrounding a Mega-Event.
 These large events attract geocachers from all over the world and can be held annually.
-The UK has an annual roaming MEGA, with 2016 planned for North Wales.
-2016 also see's the Geolympix's return.
+The UK has an annual roaming MEGA, with 2018 planned for Yorkshire.
+2018 also see's the Piratemania return.
 Show both these events your support and log a 'Will Attend'.

 A geocache type that is no longer available for creation, but can still be found, webcam geocaches use existing web cameras.
 The idea is to get yourself in front of the camera and save a screen capture from the website where the camera is displayed in order to log a find.
 Sadly only two remain in Scotland, one in Edinburgh and the other in the Cairngorms National Park.